varvet/content-cli/README.md

 # Content CLI

 Command Line Interface (CLI) for the Content Management API (CMA) of  [https://github.com/varvet/content/](https://github.com/varvet/content/).
-Use to manage spaces and schemas for an organization.
+Use it to manage spaces and schemas for an organization.

 Install with `yarn`: